0xmycf/SimpleTeaTimer/README.md

 # SimpleTeaTimer
 A simple CLI Tea Timer, so you know how long to brew those leaves!
+It does not account for non-linear brewing.

 Recipes from here: [Meileaf](https://meileaf.com)
 He published a free guide once, if you can't find it and are interested feel free to msg me.